 The compliance statement template includes a page for wall insulation.
 This example statement is designed to incorporate all the information requirements for insulation under both the Residential Tenancies (Healthy Homes Standards) Regulations 2019 as well as the information required as part of the Residential Tenancies (Smoke Alarms and Insulation) Regulations 2016.

-Landlords are to include the following information for the ventilation standard:
+Landlords must include the following information for the ventilation standard:

 • Details of how the home complies with the ventilation requirement.
 All kitchens and bathrooms must have an extractor fan vented to the outside or the home must have a qualifying ventilation system that continuously extracts to the outdoors from the kitchen(s) or bathroom(s).